Rep. Ro Khanna dismisses Barr's pushback on 'lying' accusations, says Mueller should be testify

 “I think it’s a laughable charge and I think it’s largely being made to try to discredit me partly because they may be concerned about the outcome of the review of what happened during the election,” Barr told Bill Hemmer.

-But, during an appearance on "America's Newsroom" after Barr's interview, House Oversight and Government Reform Member Rep. Ro Khanna (D-CA) reacted to the AG’s comments and informed host Jon Scott what the House Democrats are choosing to focus on.
+But, during an appearance on "America's Newsroom" after Barr's interview, House Oversight and Government Reform Member Rep. Ro Khanna, D-Calif., reacted to the AG’s comments and informed host Jon Scott what the House Democrats are choosing to focus on.

 REP. NUNES ON BARR'S FOX INTERVIEW: 'I COULD TAKE UP THE WHOLE SHOW' WITH QUESTIONS ON RUSSIA PROBE'S ORIGINS